 The second advantage is in the redemption of Avios, so when you redeem points they are taken out of the Household account, with a proportional amount from each Member’s balance.
-This means you can empty the points from any accounts that arent used.
+This means you can empty the points from any accounts that aren’t used.
 When you earn, the points go onto your own account but can again be pooled using the Household option.

 Anyone in your Household can redeem your miles, so in my case, if I want to send my dad to Sydney, he can redeem miles that are sitting in my account and fly using miles that he didn’t earn.

 The third advantage is if you have children.
-Children can earn Avios points and tier points when they fly if they are a member of a Household account, so everyone in the family can collect Avios each time you travel.
+Children can earn Avios points and tier points when they fly if they are a member of a Household Account, so everyone in the family can collect Avios each time you travel.

-If children are NOT a member of a Household account, under-18’s cannot have their own British Airways Executive Club account, so cannot earn Avios or tier points, but they can be invited to join a household account, and using this method, can earn the Avios and tier points that they are due from any flights they take.
+If children are not a member of a Household Account, under-18’s cannot have their own British Airways Executive Club account, so cannot earn Avios or tier points, but they can be invited to join a household account, and using this method, can earn the Avios and tier points that they are due from any flights they take.

 There are two further reasons to take out a Household account.
 The first is the expiry of your British Airways Avios.
 If you are not a member of a household account, have miles and no activity for 36 months.
 You will lose your hard-earned miles.
 But you don’t need to make any activity whatsoever on your account as long as someone in the Household account has movement (earning or burning) of miles on their account.
-ALL household accounts will remain active and will not expire.
+All household accounts will remain active and will not expire.

 The fifth and last reason is a rather sad reason.
-If a family member passes on, they are likely to loose their miles.
+If a family member passes on, they are likely to lose their miles.
 If this happens and they are a member of a household account, other members will still be able to use their miles.